Darren Harris (Paralympian)

 Darren Harris (born 20 June 1973) is a dual Paralympian in football and judo.
 He is England’s highest capped and most decorated blind footballer, with 157 appearances and ten World and European medals.
 Outside of sports, he is a number one bestselling author, motivational speaker, and mental skills coach.

 Early life

 Harris went to New College Worcester as his sight continued to deteriorate.
 However, sport helped him deal with his disability.

 Professional sports career

 Football (1996–2007)

 Harris made his England blind football debut in 1996, became captain in 2002, and won medals in the 1997, 1999, 2001, 2003, 2005 and 2007 European Championships.

 The team qualified a place at the 2004 Paralympics.
-But didn’t participate, as none of the Home Nations except England would sanction a team to play as Great Britain.
+But did not participate, as none of the Home Nations except England would sanction a team to play as Great Britain.

 Judo (2005–2011)

 Harris represented Great Britain in judo at the 2008 Paralympics in the -66 kg weight category.